Intermediate20 min readPackaging

 Rockwell Automation Data Types Example for Packaging Automation

 Complete working example demonstrating Data Types implementation for Packaging Automation using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Packaging Automation Control